mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

 * 500 error means the request timed out, most likely due to throttling
 * 429 error means too many requests made per minute, or a user made the same API call request more than once within a minute

+If the callout fails or returns an error response, not every error should be retried.
+Errors fall into the following two categories:

+* Permanent errors will not succeed on retry because the underlying condition does not change between attempts.
+"Certificate not found in CCADB" is one example.
+Do not retry these.
+Instead, correct the request or satisfy the missing precondition before submitting it again.
+* Transient errors, such as throttling or HTTP 5xx responses, may succeed if retried later.
+Retry these using exponential backoff, with a maximum number of retry attempts.

+This works alongside the existing guidance to wait a few seconds between requests.

 The REST API accepts JSON payloads and it is integrated via Salesforce Connected App.

 1. **GetCertificateIdAPI** [HOST_URL]/services/apexrest/get/recordid